 - If you already have a Washington State business license, apply for a City of Snohomish endorsement.
 If you do not already have a license, you may apply for a Washington State and City of Snohomish license at the same time.

-- When applying, select the “Snohomish General Business – Resident” license type.
+- When applying, select the “Snohomish General Business” license type (short-term rentals are not considered home occupation businesses).

 - Once Washington State has processed your application, City of Snohomish staff will review it and either activate your license or contact you with questions.
 You will receive a notification from DOR when your business license is activated.